 During our visit, Ivan kindly gave us a behind the scenes look at the truffle business.
 He told us about the history of truffle hunting and showed us the truffles he had found on his tour that day.

 Naively, we had originally thought they were going to let us sample actual truffles.
 We learned that truffles are way too costly just to sample for free.
-However, the folks at Karlić Tartufi did offer us a really nice (free) selection of meats, cheeses, patês, and spreads including a Nutella-like truffle spread called Truffella.
+However, the folks at Karlić Tartufi did offer us a really nice (free) selection to taste of meats, cheeses, patês, and a Nutella-like spread called Truffella, all of which included truffles.

 💰B$ Travel Tip – Our favorite product was the white truffle patê (~$10 USD).
 We purchased one to say thank you for all the time spent with us and also as a souvenir.
 Even if you don’t fancy the taste of truffles, it has a really nice flavor.
 We paired it with fresh bread, local cheese and prosciutto, and Istrian olive oil.
 Delish!